-UMass Global allows students seven years to complete the Master of Arts Professional Clinical Counseling degree.
+UMass Global allows students seven years to complete the Master of Arts in Marriage and Family Therapy degree.
 Students who are unable to complete the degree program within the seven-year limit will be dismissed from the program unless they petition for an extension.
 To complete the petition, the student must work with their academic advisor to file a seven-year waiver for any program relevant course in question.
 Please note, exceptions to this policy are determined on a case-by-case basis upon review of the submitted petition.